WouterSpekkink/WouterSpekkink.github.io_old/_posts/2021-02-27-writing-academic-papers-with-org-mode.md

 You can also specify the author name with org-mode's own `#+AUTHOR` export option, but I found that it quickly becomes a pain to handle authors and affiliations properly when there is more than one author.
 I therefore use the LaTeX headers for this instead.
-In that case, it is necessary to include `author:nil` in `#+OPTIONS`, because emacs may default to using the username specified in your init file as the author name, even if you didn't include `#+AUTHOR` in your file.
+In that case, it is necessary to include `author:nil` in `#+OPTIONS`, because emacs may default to using the username specified in your config file as the author name, even if you didn't include `#+AUTHOR` in your file.
 In that case, you will always be included as a co-author, alongside any other authors that you already specified in the LaTeX headers.

 I also set `toc:nil` to prevent a table of contents from being included.